Cat coat genetics: Coat mutations

+Fur length

 Cat fur length is governed by the Length gene in which the dominant form, L, codes for short hair, and the recessive l codes for long hair.
 In the longhaired cat, the transition from anagen (hair growth) to catagen (cessation of hair growth) is delayed due to this mutation.
 A rare recessive shorthair gene has been observed in some lines of Persian cat (silvers) where two longhaired parents have produced shorthaired offspring.